jfrancis42/consul-lisp/README.md

 CL-USER>
 ```

-Once the consul object has been created, it can be used to get and set
+Once the consul object has been created, it can be used to get, set,
-consul KV values:
+and delete consul KV values:

 ```
 CL-USER> (consul:kv-get *consul* "electric_boogaloo")